 A key, if not, the key driver behind the City Deal was to spread economic growth over the City Region and improve the life chances of people living in some of Scotland's most deprived area.
-Whilst it is clear that there have been some improvements across the region in terms of reducing poverty, the need for investment remains as strong as ever.
+Whilst there have been some improvements across the region in terms of reducing poverty, the need for investment remains as strong as ever.
 Covid-19 is only increasing the need, as noted in section 3.2.2.
 (Claimant Count Data).

-One of the factors behind a number of the City Deal projects is to enable the development of new housing.
+One of the factors behind several City Deal projects is to enable the development of new housing.
 The latest NRS projections show there will be a growth of almost 80,000 new households in GCR by 2043.